The Judds

-The Judds were an American country music duo composed of lead vocalist Wynonna Judd and her mother, Naomi Judd.
-The duo signed to RCA Nashville in 1983 and released six studio albums between then and 1991.
+The Judds were an American country music duo composed of lead vocalist-guitarist Wynonna Judd and her mother Naomi Judd on backup vocals.
+The duo signed to RCA Records in 1983 and released six studio albums between then and 1991.
 The Judds were one of the most successful acts in country music history, winning five Grammy Awards for Best Country Performance by a Duo or Group with Vocal, and nine Country Music Association awards.
 They also charted more than twenty singles on the Billboard Hot Country Songs charts, including fourteen that went to number one.
-After eight years as a duo, the Judds disbanded in 1991 after Naomi was diagnosed with Hepatitis C. Wynonna began a solo career soon after, although she and her mother reunited on multiple occasions.
+After eight years as a duo, the Judds disbanded in 1991 after Naomi was diagnosed with hepatitis C. Wynonna began a highly successful solo career soon after, although she and her mother reunited on multiple occasions.

-Naomi Judd died by suicide after a long battle with her mental health on April 30, 2022, nineteen days after the final performance of the Judds and a day before the duo's induction into the Country Music Hall of Fame.
+After the duo's last performance at the CMT Music Awards in April, Naomi Judd died by suicide on April 30, 2022, before she and Wynonna were inducted into the Country Music Hall of Fame.

 Early life and career

 Naomi Judd was born Diana Ellen Judd on January 11, 1946, in Ashland, Kentucky.
 Growing up, she played piano at her local church.
 At age 18, she married Michael Ciminella and gave birth to her daughter Christina Ciminella, who would later change her name to Wynonna Judd; though Ciminella was regarded as Wynonna's father, in truth, Naomi had conceived Wynonna out of wedlock with an ex-boyfriend named Charles Jordan.
 After Diana's parents divorced, she and her daughter moved to Los Angeles in 1968, and lived on welfare after she and Michael divorced in 1972.
 By 1979, Diana and her daughter moved to Tennessee.
 Diana renamed herself Naomi and began playing music with her daughter, who sang lead and played guitar.
 At the same time, Naomi began studying to be a nurse.

-Naomi was a promoter of the act, and was reportedly propositioned, sexually harassed, and dismissed when she tried to do so.
+Naomi was a promoter of the act and was reportedly propositioned, sexually harassed, and dismissed when she tried to do so.
 She submitted a cassette tape produced for $30 to Nashville music producers and to anyone who would listen.
 In 1983, Naomi met the daughter of record producer Brent Maher, who was able to secure the Judds an audition with executives of RCA Records.
 These executives signed the duo immediately upon hearing their audition.